Daf98/toDoList/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# To-DO List
+# To-Do List

-> In this project I'm creating an interactive to-do list
+> In this project I'm creating an interactive to-do list where I can add, remove, edit and complete items, as well as save them to my local storage.

 ## Built With

 - HTML, CSS, JS
-- Git, Github
+- Git, Github, Webpack

 ## Getting Started
 ### To launch the project locally: